MatthiasZepper/Lecture-OmicsDataAnlysis/slides.md

 <div class="w-160 m-auto" style="justify-content: left; text-align: left;">

 - Plain text format
-- Each read is represented by for consecutive lines:
+- Each read is represented by four consecutive lines:
   1. Sequence identifier and an optional description
   2. The sequence
   3. &#43; (optional)